5 Myths About Government Contracting

 Yes, teaming with a large prime will get you through the government doors, but your agreement may limit or prohibit your marketing opportunity with the government customer once you get there.
 Remember you are representing the prime, so anything that looks adversarial will raise flags for the prime.
 Many small businesses assume, that because the team won the contract and your small business can now start marketing directly to that agency.
 Well, the truth is, if you did not define your marketing role in the subcontracting agreement, you might have hurt your chances with the agency customer.
 In short, prime contractors do not want their subcontractors marketing to their government customers; they want you billing.

 To further help your business to grow, we’ve put together a webinar where I’ll be talking about tools to help you streamline your proposal writing process.
-The webinar will be on September 20, and to those who participate, I’ll be giving out a toolkit with video resources and template that will help you to keep you focused on winning bid.
-Hope to see you there!
-You can reserve your spot below.
+The webinar will be on October 12, 2017, and to those who participate, I’ll be giving out a toolkit with video resources and template that will help you to keep you focused on winning.
+Make sure you reserve your spot soon, we have limited seats.
+You can do that here: http://bit.ly/ProposalWritingWebcast.
+See you on the other side! 🙂